PulseBeat02/PulseBeat02/README.md

 ## PulseBeat_02's Github
-Hello everyone, I am a **Java** activist and I love programming my projects using the language.
+Hello everyone, my name is PulseBeat_02, and I am a **Java** activist and I love programming my projects using the language.
 I also have learned other languages such as **HTML**, **CSS**, **Javascript**, and some **Python**.
-I am the owner of the King Mammoth Sole Proprietership (Organization), and also I am involved in other organizations such as **Ponclure**, a small group of developers who likes creating Minecraft Plugins using the Spigot API, mods using the Forge/Fabric API, as well as datapacks/resourcepacks/worlds which are used in our projects.
+I am the owner of the King Mammoth Sole Proprietership (Organization), and also I am involved in other organizations such as **Ponclure**, a small group of developers around the world who likes creating Minecraft Plugins using the Spigot API, mods using the Forge/Fabric API, as well as datapacks/resourcepacks/worlds which are used in our projects.
 Some projects that I have included in my portfolio include:

 - **King Mammoth** [Organization]:
     - Website: https://github.com/king-mammoth/King-Mammoth-Website